 This page covers issues relating to captions for non-Penn State video.

 When using a non-Penn State video in a course, copyright law would normally prohibit a developer from adding captions to a video without permission.
-However if the Office of Disability Services sends a letter requesting an accommodation of captions on videos (or transcript of audio), then a captioned video should provided to the individual student, but to no one else.
+However if the office of Student Disability Services sends a letter requesting an accommodation of captions on videos (or transcript of audio), then a captioned video must provided to the individual student, but to no one else.

 The following are next steps for dealing with a request for a captioned video whose copyright is NOT owned by either Penn State or the instructor.